Avoiding Flawed

 If the honest intent were to demonstrate this particular sequence, wouldn't it be better to use fluorescent lamps?
 Better still, white color LED lamps.

-These are very effective in producing visible light, with little infrared.
-By all means, please try it yourself.
+are very effective in producing visible light, with little infrared.

 Yet doing this, demos would be duller than watching paint dry.
 Nothing would happen.
 There would be essentially no temperature rise to measure of any sort.